cygig/SerialConfigCommand/README.md

 # SerialConfigCommand
-SerialConfigCommand allows user to issue commands, with or without values via the Serial Monitor easily.
+SerialConfigCommand for Arduino allows user to issue commands, with or without values via the Serial Monitor easily.
 Example: "LED=255", "Lock=1", "Start".
 Uses Arduino String() class instead of character array, which will be useful for beginners.
 The library checks the Serial buffer every x interval defined by the user, and parse the input into commands and values.

 Users can enter an assigment or non-assigment command.